 Prerequisite: ART 3786C.
 This course focuses on advanced levels of invention employing the creative process toward very personal forms, glazes and techniques.
 Consideration is given to new technology in the field as well as contemporary ideas on aesthetics and quality.
 (A material fee of $65 will be assessed.)

-This course is a concentrated study of drawing and painting processes.
+Description: This course is a concentrated study of drawing and painting processes.
 Advanced studio problems in drawing and painting are pursued with emphasis on independent work.
 Seminar discussions and critiques are central to the course.
 Regular group and individual critiques will be held to mark the progress of the students' work.
 Historic references will broaden understanding of drawing and painting as part of the visual language.
-(A material fee of $25 will be assessed.)

 Directed Individual Studies